MoonPoet/xaprb-src/content/blog/writing-kindly.md

 ---

-A lot of people tell me I'm awesome, but sometimes I'm actually a jerk!
+It makes me a bit uncomfortable when people say I'm a good person, because sometimes I'm actually a jerk!
 Thankfully, I've found that gentleness is a skill I can learn if I care enough to try, and I've gotten better at it over time.
 I've also found that when I'm nice and I focus on the positive, I get better results.
 Here are some things I've learned about how to be a kinder person in my writing.

 ![Bird in Hand](/media/2017/03/bird-in-hand.jpg)